Lorenzo Ma'afu: Townsville Blackhawks

-In 2015, Ma'afu joined Townsville and played 2 seasons with the club.
+In 2015, Ma'afu joined Townsville and played two seasons with the club.

 Burleigh Bears

 In 2017, Ma'afu joined Burleigh and made 12 appearances during the 2017 season.

+Later career

+In 2021, it was reported that Ma'afu was playing for the Mudgeeraba Redbacks in the local Gold Coast A-Grade competition.

 Controversy

 In 2010, he was banned from the sport for 15 months after his drink was spiked with ecstasy and another recreational drug.
 Ma'afu's ban expired on 1 February 2011 and he returned to play for the Jets.